Fun Rainbow Parrotfish Facts For Kids | Kidadl

 What do rainbow parrotfish look like?

 The rainbow parrotfish is beautiful and brightly colored in green and orange.
 The fins, head, and tail are orange, and the rear is bright green.
 The above description fits large males.
 The females and small males are dull in appearance, having a dull orange and green color.
 Their clustered teeth make the mouth appear tough and resemble a parrot beak.
-The dental plates are blue-green, fins are dull orange, and tongues are green.
+The dental plates are blue-green, the fins are dull orange, and the tongues are green.

 How cute are they?